-Tani, Ayako (2014) Multi-dimensional line-drawing with glass through a development of lampworking.
+Tani, Ayako (2015) Multi-dimensional line-drawing with glass through a development of lampworking.
 PhD thesis, University of Sunderland.

 The innovation generated by this research is the development of ‘calligraphic lampworking’, which is technically an extension of the ‘stretching’ operation.
 The act of stretching molten glass is observed to be comparable to ink calligraphy, in that they both leave a trace of movement.
 The distinctive difference is that the strokes of calligraphic lampworking are spatially liberated, whereas those of ink calligraphy are confined to the plane of two-dimensional surface.
 Meanwhile, the dimensionality of glass lines is theoretically explored.
 The state of ‘multi-dimensions’ of glass line is discussed in terms of the glass’s clarity, reflections and shadows.

 0191 515 5555